PRocha0503/Construccion-de-software/GameDesign.md

 ### **Style Attributes**

 The music style will be very varied.
 Because the game wants to focus on people learning how to play drums, the bigger and more diverse our songs options are, the more will the player have the chance to practice various genres.

 For the sound effects we will add cheering noises for the crowd or booing noises for when the player messes up a few notes, we also require drum sounds that play depending on which key press is detected in the game.
 The drum sound should be a bit louder than usual so that the player can hear himself play and therefore make improvements on his performance.
-Any stylistic sounds like the crowd should have a very low volume since we dont want to overwhelm the player with sound.
+Any stylistic sounds like the crowd should have a very low volume since we do not want to overwhelm the player with sound.

 ### **Sounds Needed**

 1. Effects